siddhi-io/siddhi/docs/documentation/siddhi-quckstart-4.0.md

                      "insert into AggregateStockStream ;";
 ```
   This Siddhi query groups the events by symbol and calculates aggregates such as the sum for price and sum of volume
   for the last 5 seconds time window.
 Then it inserts the results into a stream named `AggregateStockStream`.
-Aggregate

 #### Step 3: Creating Siddhi Application Runtime
 This step involves creating a runtime representation of a Siddhi application.